 Looks can be deceiving.
 Take the Irish fiddle, for example.
 This essential trad instrument looks identical to the violin, but its unique playing style and sound set the two apart.
 In trad music, the high-pitched and expressive fiddle is often heard above all other instruments, and can be euphoric and heart-breaking in equal measure.

-Counties Sligo and Donegal have rich fiddling traditions, though recent artists like Daithí from County Clare have been redefining the sound of this sweet instrument.
+Counties Sligo and Donegal have rich fiddling traditions, though artists such as Daithí have been redefining the sound of this sweet instrument.

 Hear it at: The Glen Tavern, Glenties, County Donegal